olgabalsa/KOBEsim/README.md

 python run_KOBEsim.py -obs 37.22 -2.55 2168 -star hd147379 -file 'path/RVdata.ascii'
 ```

-You can customize the setting by giving additional inputs (see Appendix of Balsalobre-Ruza et al., submitted).
+You can customize the setting by giving additional inputs (see Appendix of Balsalobre-Ruza et al., 2022).

+## Citation
+Please, if you use this code cite our work as: